Edge Video AI Pipelines: DAG Runtimes, Queues, and System Bottlenecks

 7. Checklist

 Illustrative architecture note.
-Tune numbers and policies to your SoC, OS, and product SLA, same as other playbooks on this site.
+Tune numbers and policies to your SoC, OS, and product SLA.